Myanmar police move against spreading power protests

 "We have to wait and see whether they are as good as their word.
 This is not the first time they've said that," he said.

-The protesters accuse members of the former junta of enriching themselves at the public's expense by selling natural gas to neighbouring China while Myanmar, among Asia's poorest nations, faces frequent power outages.
+The protesters accuse the former junta of enriching themselves at the public's expense by selling natural gas to neighbouring China while Myanmar, among Asia's poorest nations, faces frequent power outages.

 Chinese Foreign Ministry spokesman Hong Lei told reporters in Beijing electricity deals involving Chinese firms were legal and protesters' anger was directed at Myanmar's overstretched power grid rather than China's energy imports.